 Microsoft also maintains Symbol server which we can use by loading the PDBs from Microsoft's Symbol server.

-In the below screenshot you can see I have loaded the Symbol and now the status of the symbols shows "Symbols loaded".
+In the below screenshot, you can see that I have loaded the Symbol and now the status of the symbols shows "Symbols loaded".

 You can put breakpoint in your code and see the call stack with and without the symbols loaded.

 The below figure shows the call stack without the Symbols loaded and it just displays my methods and the BCL's method as just [External Code] .

 With the symbols loaded, the call stacks display all the method calls prior to the breakpoint (see below figure).
 It certainly can be helpful when we want to know what are the external methods called so that it can be analyzed using Reflector or by debugging Disassembly, while sorting out any particular issue in our application related to some behaviour change due to external code.

 Like Symbol server, there is also something called Source Server which are used to retrieve the exact version of source file used to build any particular application.
 Binaries can be source indexed when it is build and this information is stored in PDB file which helps source server to find the exact source file.